 8. ¡Vete a freír espárragos!
 (Literally: Go to fry asparagus!)

-Our final modismo is slighter ruder, but no less useful.
+This modismo is slightly impolite, but no less useful.
 It can be used when you’re fed up with somebody.

 For example: ‘Estoy harto de ti, ¡vete a freír espárragos!’ = ‘I’ve had enough of you, clear off!’.

-We hope you’ve enjoyed this article and are excited to have a go at using these 8 idioms in context, even if it’s just a case of talking to yourself in Spanish!
-The use of idiomatic phrases is one key aspect of language which will help you on your way to sounding more fluent.
-Although idioms can be quite tricky to remember – in any language! – they are an invaluable tool for more advanced learners who are wanting to take their language skills to the next level.
-It’s just a bonus that they are often quite amusing too!
+We hope you’ve enjoyed this article and are ready to have a go at using these Spanish idioms in context, even if it’s just a case of talking to yourself in Spanish!
+Using idiomatic phrases can help you sound more fluent.

-1 thought on “8 ‘Digestable’ Spanish Idioms for your delectation”
+1 thought on “12 ‘Digestable’ Spanish idioms for your delectation”

 thank you for bringing me this knowledge.